citp/privacy-policy-historical/c/co/con/contactus.com.md

-> *The following text is extracted and transformed from the contactus.com privacy policy that was archived on 2017-06-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170629133656id_/https%3A//www.workwave.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the contactus.com privacy policy that was archived on 2018-01-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180131040435id_/https%3A//www.workwave.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | WorkWave

 [](https://privacy.truste.com/privacy-seal/validation?rid=8c98ce2d-da81-4d38-9591-f1ecfae72b7b "TRUSTe Privacy Certification")

-**Effective Date: June 13, 2017**
+**Effective Date: November 1, 2017**

 At WorkWave LLC ("WorkWave"), we value our relationship with you and place the highest importance on respecting and protecting the privacy of our customers.
 This Privacy Statement applies to all WorkWave sites, products and services that display or link to this Privacy Statement owned and operated by WorkWave, and describes how WorkWave collects and uses the personal information you provide.
 It also describes the choices available to you regarding the use of, your access to, and how to update and correct your personal information.
 The use of information collected through our services shall be limited to the purpose of providing the service for which the Customer has engaged WorkWave.